DominikGuzei/flawless.css/README.md

 **Completely based on [Html5 Boilerplate](http://html5boilerplate.com/)** to provide the most professional starting point available for html 5 today together with other great projects like [Modernizr](http://www.modernizr.com/) which are included!
 This way you can write html5 today in all Browsers!

 ### Media Queries and Responsive Layouts
 Modern Browsers and most Mobile versions understand Media Queries, so you can take advance of **responsive layouts** that change their appearance in reaction to smaller screen sizes!
-Things like [Less Framework 2](http://lessframework.com/) are extremely easy to achieve! (look at the css/style.less for an example)
+Things like [Less Framework](http://lessframework.com/) are extremely easy to achieve! (look at the css/style.less for an example)

 ### Content First, Layout on Top!
 Pure semantic html is one of the most important goals I had in mind when designing the Flaw{LESS} Css Framework, so you can completely divide markup and presentation!
 If you need to change the position of columns there are nice helpers like: